ar-io/docs/docs/src/arns.md

 ## Name Registry

 The ArNS Registry is a list of all the registered names and their associated ANT AO process Ids.
-Registering a name requires spending IO tokens based upon the name length and purchase type.
+Registering a name requires spending ARIO tokens based upon the name length and purchase type.
 The system shall allow users to either lease a name on a yearly basis (maximum up to 5 years) or purchase that name permanently.

 The registry uses the following key rules, embedded within the AR.IO AO process:

 - The genesis prices of names are set within the contract itself; these are the starting conditions.
 - Name prices vary based on name length, purchase type (lease vs buy), lease duration, and the current Demand Factor.
 See the Dynamic Pricing section for more details.
 - Name records in the registry each include a pointer to its Arweave Name Token Smart Contract process address, its lease end time, and undername allocation.
-- Anyone with available IO Tokens can extend any name’s active lease.
+- Anyone with available ARIO Tokens can extend any name’s active lease.
-- Anyone with available IO Tokens can purchase undername space for any name.
+- Anyone with available ARIO Tokens can purchase undername space for any name.
 - When a lease expires, there is a grace period where it can still be extended before anyone else can repurchase the name with a new ANT.

 Once added, name records cannot be removed from the registry.
 A leased name’s associated ANT smart contract address cannot be changed until the lease has expired and a new one is purchased.
 Care must be taken by the owners of permanent name purchases to ensure that their ANT supports an `evolve` ability should it be desired to add or modify functionality in the future as these name purchases are permanently tied to the associated ANT.
 Owners of permanently purchased names must understand the consequences of private key loss, which results in not being able to update any data pointers for this name.